Fence Calculator: Cost, Fencing Materials, and Dimensions

 Pressure Treated Wood

-Pressure-treated wood is among the cheaper fence materials to use.
+Pressure-treated lumber is among the cheaper fence materials to use.
 It has been treated against moisture which allows it to last longer than untreated wood.
-A 6-foot section of pressure-treated wood fencing would cost from $44 to $155.
+A 6-foot section of pressure-treated wood fencing would cost from $55 to $109.

 Cedar